Skip to main content

 Technical Analysis

-CVE-2025-50738 is a vulnerability affecting the Memos application up to version v0.24.3.
-The core issue arises from the application's support for embedding markdown images with arbitrary URLs within memos.
-When a user views a memo containing such an image, the user's browser automatically initiates a fetch request to the specified image URL without requiring explicit user consent or additional interaction beyond simply viewing the memo.
-This behavior can be exploited by an attacker who crafts a memo embedding an image hosted on an attacker-controlled server.
-When the victim views this memo, their browser sends an HTTP request to the attacker's server, revealing the victim's IP address, browser User-Agent string, and potentially other HTTP request headers or metadata.
-This leads to information disclosure and enables user tracking.
-The vulnerability does not require user interaction beyond viewing the memo, and no authentication bypass or code execution is involved.
-It primarily impacts user privacy by leaking identifiable network and browser information to unauthorized parties.
-No known exploits are currently reported in the wild, and no official patches or CVSS scores have been published as of the date of disclosure.
+CVE-2025-50738 is a critical security vulnerability affecting the Memos application up to version v0.24.3.
+The vulnerability arises from the application's handling of markdown images embedded with arbitrary URLs.
+Specifically, when a user views a memo containing such an image, the user's browser automatically fetches the image from the specified URL without requiring any explicit user consent or interaction beyond simply viewing the memo.
+This behavior can be exploited by an attacker who crafts a memo containing an image URL pointing to a server they control.
+When the victim views the memo, their browser sends an HTTP request to the attacker's server to retrieve the image.
+This request inherently discloses sensitive request metadata including the user's IP address, browser User-Agent string, and potentially other headers or request-specific information.
+This leads to an information disclosure vulnerability categorized under CWE-200 (Exposure of Sensitive Information to an Unauthorized Actor).
+The vulnerability does not require any user interaction beyond viewing the memo, nor does it require authentication or elevated privileges, making it highly exploitable remotely.
+The CVSS v3.1 base score of 9.8 (critical) reflects the high impact on confidentiality, integrity, and availability, as well as the ease of exploitation over the network without user interaction.
+Although no known exploits are currently reported in the wild, the nature of the vulnerability makes it a significant privacy and security risk, especially in environments where sensitive or confidential information is handled.
+The lack of available patches at the time of publication further increases the urgency for mitigation.

 Potential Impact